ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/Hide or unhide rows and columns/index.md

 ## Description

-Hides or unhides specifed rows and/or columns in the spreadsheet.
+Hides or unhides the specified rows and/or columns in the spreadsheet.

 <!-- This code snippet is shown in the screenshot. -->